dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 discontinue Auto-Load at any time by unchecking the Auto-Load box.
 This will return you to the Assigned to Workgroup for manual selection of the next chart in the selected Workgroup.

-> [!info]
+> [!note] Auto-load Uses Filter/Sort
-> Note: Auto-load will load the next chart using the filters and sorts that you have applied to your
+Auto-load will load the next chart using the filters and sorts that you have applied to your Workgroup.
-> Workgroup.

 ![Auto-Load NavBar](image-104.jpg)